-Parents/caregivers must phone the school office to advise of any absence from school and the reason why, or leave a text message on the school cell phone 027 713 9959.
+Parents/caregivers must phone the school office to advise of any absence from school and the reason why, or leave a text message on the school cell phone 021 0867 1045 or use our School Loop App to register the absence.
 If we do not know why your child is not here we have to class them as truant on the Ministry of Education’s database.
 Students should bring a note from parents/caregivers explaining their absence, on their return to school.
+Attendance= Learning

-If your child rides a bike to school please ensure they can ride safely and that a safety helmet is worn.
-Bicycles should be securely locked into the bicycle stands in front of the office.
-Bicycles are not to be ridden in the school grounds (unless part of a planned programme).
+If your child rides a bike or scooter to school please ensure they can ride safely and that a safety helmet is worn.
+Bicycles and scooters should be securely locked into the bicycle stands in front of the office.
+Bicycles and scooters are not to be ridden in the school grounds (unless part of a planned programme).

 If a Civil Emergency occurs, students will be kept at school until a known adult collects them.
 Regular fire and earthquake drills are held at school for all staff and students.
 The emergency plan is on the school website.

 A number of trips are planned each year to enhance the school programme.
-Parents are advised of the nature and cost of each trip and your permission is sought.
+Parents are advised of the nature and cost of trips (other than local ones which are walked to and from) and your permission is sought.
 Every effort is made to keep costs to a minimum.
 Parent help is welcome and essential to enable us to make trips.

 Communication with the school